jasonberrytn/network-file-shares-and-permissions/README.md

 <img src="https://i.imgur.com/ulODls5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create 2 instances of your remote desktop and login you domain controller as an admin and your client PC as one of the users.
+Create 2 instances of your remote desktop and log into the domain controller as an admin and your client PC as one of the users.
 </p>
 <br />